Right to appeal and the changes implemented by the Immigration Act 2014

 Following the changes implemented by the Immigration Act 2014 with respect to the limitations set out for the right to appeal following an immigration decision, the judicial review becomes a way in which a decision can be legally challenged.
 This does not necessarily mean that all matters must be reviewed through a judicial review process.

 Here at The SmartMove2UK, we are firm believers of the age-old saying: Prevention is better than cure.
-Get your Visa applications accepted on your first try itself with The SmartMove2UK, a niche immigration law firm with offices in Mumbai, Delhi, Bangalore and Chandigarh.
+Get your Visa applications accepted on your first try itself with The SmartMove2UK, a niche immigration law firm.

-If you have any comment or want to know anything about the UK Visa Refusal then you can call our immigration expert in India – Mumbai, Delhi, Chandigarh, Bangalore or you can also connect with us on
+If you have any comment or want to know anything about the UK Visa Refusal then you can call our immigration expert.
+You can find our presence in New Delhi, Chandigarh, Bengaluru as well as Mumbai being our registered office along with international boundaries extending to London.
+For further queries and clarifications, Call us on +91 98191 27002 or email us at firstname.lastname@example.org and book your consultation appointment.